RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/Qubes-Whonix-anon-modes.md

 > - __Anonymous connection__: A connection to a destination server, where it has no ability to discover the origin (IP address / location) of the connection, nor to associate any identifier with it.
 > - __Pseudonymous connection__: A connection to a destination server, where it has no ability to discover the origin (IP address / location) of the connection, but it can be associated with an identifier.

+The key here is not to solely think about things like originating IP, but also unique identifiers used in tracking cookies and other technology.
+There is also the obvious act of logging into an account with a username and password turning what could have been an "anonymous" connection into a technically "pseuudonymous" one - it is a connection that does not reveal your actual originating IP, but _does_ reveal your user information.

+A poigniant quote from a developer of the now defunct Liberte Linux drives the point a bit further:

+> "I have not seen a compelling argument for anonymity, as opposed to pseudonymity.
+Enlarging anonymity sets is something that Tor developers do in order to publish incremental papers and justify funding.
+Most users only need to be pseudonymous, where their location is hidden.
+Having a unique browser does not magically uncover user's location, if that user does not use that browser for non-pseudonymous activities.
+Having good browser header results on anonymity checkers equally does not mean much, because there are many ways to uncover more client details (e.g., via Javascript oddities)."

+We get the point!
+This is where the different Whonix Mix Anonimity Modes come into play:

+> Mode 1: Anonymous User; Any Recipient

+    - Scenario: Posting messages anonymously in a message board, mailing list, comment field, forum and so on.
+    - Scenario: Whistleblowers, activists, bloggers and similar users.
+    - The user is anonymous.
+    - The real IP address / location stays hidden.
+    - Location privacy: The user's location remains secret.

+> Mode 2: User Knows Recipient; Both Use Tor

+    - Scenario: The sender and recipient know each other and both use Tor.
+    - Communication occurs without any third party being aware of this activity or having knowledge that the the sender and recipient are communicating with each other.
+    - The user is not anonymous.
+[5]
+    - The user's real IP address / location stays hidden.
+    - Location privacy: The user's location remains secret.

+> Mode 3: User Non-anonymous and Using Tor; Any Recipient

+    - Scenario: Logging in with a real name into any service like webmail, Twitter, Facebook and others.
+    - The user is obviously not anonymous.
+As soon as the real name is used for the account login, the website knows the user's identity.
+Tor can not provide anonymity in these circumstances.
+    - The user's real IP address / location stays hidden.
+    - Location privacy.
+The user's location remains secret.
+[6]

+> Mode 4: User Non-anonymous; Any Recipient

+    - Scenario: Normal browsing without Tor.
+    - The user is not anonymous.
+    - The user's real IP address / location is revealed.
+    - The user's location is revealed.

+Think of these as use cases based on threat models, but also - in the context - as VMs.
+These scenarios can work quite well paired with respective AppVMs on a QubesOS system.
+For instance - where a Mode 1-based VM is a generated AppVM titled `Mode-1` using the `Whonix-15` template-VM.

+But we can do one better here - we can get a freshly isntalled SubesOS system off the ground with an AppVM for each of these Modes using infrastructure management via Salt.

 ### Generating the AppVMs with Salt